RDFLib/rdflib/docs/rdf4j.md

 ### The repository manager

 The RDF4J Client provides a [`RepositoryManager`][rdflib.contrib.rdf4j.client.RepositoryManager] class that allows you to manage RDF4J repositories.
-The repository manager is responsible for creating, deleting, listing, and retrieving [`Repository`][rdflib.contrib.rdf4j.client.Repository] instances.
+It does not represent a repository itself; instead, it is responsible for creating, deleting, listing, and retrieving [`Repository`][rdflib.contrib.rdf4j.client.Repository] instances.

 You can access the repository manager on the RDF4J client instance using the [`repositories`][rdflib.contrib.rdf4j.client.RDF4JClient.repositories] property.